Customers with special needs

 Please also view specific medical approval requirements which apply to itineraries between Canada and the U.S.

 To help us respond appropriately to your special needs, it is important that you review the information below as it relates to your particular situation.

 Arriving early at the airport

-- You require medical oxygen (e.g. Medipak or CPAP), or need to use your personal oxygen concentrator (POC).
+- You require medical oxygen (for example Medipak service or CPAP machine), or need to use your personal oxygen concentrator (POC).

 - View list of approved POCs for travel on Air Canada flights.

 - Please note that your POCs must bear a label from the manufacturer to reflect that it has been tested to meet requirements for such devices set by the Canadian government.

 - You are travelling with an electric wheelchair.

 - You have both a severe hearing and severe vision impairment.

 - You need Air Canada to provide hazardous materials packaging for the battery of your battery-operated mobility aid (for example a wheelchair).